suv11235/mathagent/README.md

 # mathagent
-an AI agent to solve domain-specific math problems
+an AI agent to solve domain-specific math problems, using Mathematica and Python as tools.